MercyMutiu/Lita_Class_Documentation/README.md

 ### Tools and Techniques
 -Microsoft Excel was used to utilize advanced functions and formulas, create pivot tables and analyze dataset effectively.

 -SQL sever was used to write complex data queries, perform data manipulation and to analyze data effectively.

 -Power BI was used for data visulizataion.

-GitHub was used for building portfolio.
+-GitHub was used for building portfolio.

 ### Steps Taken
 Data Cleaning: The dataset was cleaned using excel by handling missing values, removing of duplicates and reforming columns for consistency.
 The Pivot table was also used to surmmarise the dataset.

 Data Analysis: improved ability to analyze large dataset using SQL and Excel.
 ```Excel
 =AVERAGEIF(C8:C27,C20,D8:D27)